(Return to Page 1)

 Then after a drive it’s time for the cave swimming.
 First we hike for 20 minutes through the forest, then come to the mouth of it, a river falling over rocks below.
 Donning our headlamps, we venture in and follow the instructions of our guide, who has been exploring this cave since he was a kid.

-Our last adventure takes advantage of what’s on site at Machaca Hill (now Belcampo Lodge).
+Our last adventure takes advantage of what’s on site at Belcampo Lodge.
 We ride a funicular train down a steep hill from the lodge down to a dock area.
 There staffers are waiting with hors d’ouvres, fruit, and drinks before we board our kayaks and take off down the river.

 We glide along the Rio Grande of Belize, which would carry us all the way out to the sea if we kept going for enough miles.
 There’s not a lot of wildlife out in this warm part of the day, but a golden glow as the late afternoon sun filters through the trees and the tall grass.
 A few birds swoop by and we hear the calls of many more in the trees on the banks.
 We explore a few inlets, my daughter in the front gamely trying to paddle now and then.
 Out here in the mangroves and on the flat river, there’s no sound but nature.
 The cruise ships up north may as well be a million miles away.